Most recent update: July 26, 2020 : This page is not written for or intended for use in legal endeavors.

 - Three or more major concussions

 Protocol for returning athlete to sports (also from Doolan, 2011)

-Medications that may help other aspects include:
+Medications that may help other aspects of concussion include: